2025 Flock Introductions

 The Hentagon

 This is going to be our project pen.
 Before our Cemani rooster Monte was killed in the storm he hit it off with one of the Marans girls and we hatched Goose from her eggs.
-He’s turning out to be a nice looking bird, so he will be taking on some of the Easter and Olive Egger girls from the Hentagon.
+He’s turning out to be a nice looking bird, so he has taken on the Easter and some of the Autumn Egger girls from the Hentagon.

 Looking forward to some neat looking chicks, with varying levels of fibro who hopefully will have the genes for green eggs when they grow up.
 Regardless, I’m excited to see what this pen will do.